-For someone who just turned 18 and has been working as a breadwinner at the age of 10, there’s so much to take in when you’re in the shoes of Andrea Brillantes.
+For someone who just turned 18 and has been working as a breadwinner at the age of 10, there’s so much to take in when you’re in her shoes.

 (Trigger warning: This article contains topics on anxiety, self-harm, and suicide)

-In a recent interview, Andrea Brillantes or Blythe, has broken her silence for the past few weeks on social media.
+In a recent interview, Blythe has broken her silence for the past few weeks on social media.
 “Okay naman po ako, I tested positive for COVID,” reveals Blythe in Boy Abunda’s Talk Channel, The Interviewer.
 For most of her fans, they’re used to seeing Blythe post her regular killer selfies.
 So, when it was radio silence from her Instagram and TikTok, many of her fans wondered how she was doing.

 When you’ve grown up in the spotlight, it somehow gives people the permission to blur the boundaries with no remorse, call you names, or claim you as “their own” just because you’re a public figure.
 It’s a battle she has been struggling with, especially as a child star, which is a reality most of us tend to overlook.
 Blythe addresses this in a recent Instagram post, where she invites the viewers to listen and hear her out.
 “This interview is very close to my heart, it took me a lot of time and courage to finally be ready to share with everyone what i’ve been through and HOPEFULLY serve as an inspiration and give strength to anyone who ever felt like giving up or is going through a rough patch,” says Blythe in her post.
 Here are some of the lessons and shocking revelation’s we’ve learned from her interview with Boy Abunda.

 BLYTHE’S INSOMNIA IS PROBABLY CAUSED BY HER WORKING AT AN EARLY AGE—10 YEARS OLD TO BE EXACT